PabloBuisson/nuxt3-dashboard/README.md

 ## :white_check_mark: Todos

-* Add images to README
-* Add gif to README
 * Add a loader ?
 * Add ``tags`` to depict topics of a tile
 * Add scroll animations